 Choosing the Right Location and pergola designs

-Because this pergola project is made to stand independent of the house, you can either locate it right near your house as we did or let it stand alone in the garden.
+Because this DIY pergola project is made to stand independent of the house, you can either locate it right near your house as we did or let it stand alone in the garden.
 You can also consider using wood chips or gravel as a floor or even pour a concrete slab underneath.
 By keeping it unattached (about 4 in. from the eaves), you don’t have to deal with moving existing gutters or matching eaves.
 You also don’t have to mess with frost footings (in colder climates).
 However, if you have clay soil, it’s best to dig to frost depth (if greater than 24 in.) for your footings to prevent frost heave.

 Our existing patio was built over a sand and compacted gravel base, so we removed only the stones necessary to dig the 12-in. diameter holes to secure the posts.
 You’ll most likely have a different situation.

 If you’ll be adding a patio later, be sure to pour all the footings at the finished patio height as part of your pergola designs.
 Keep in mind any slope you’ll include in the patio.
 Most patios slope about 1/8 in. per foot to drain.

-If pergola design plans include building close to the house, first measure the projection of your eaves as shown in (Photo 1).
+If pergola designs include building close to the house, first measure the projection of your eaves as shown in (Photo 1).
 Keep the center of the posts nearest the house at least 7 in. farther from the house than this measurement.